The Soldier's Details

 Sydney Clayden was one of the fortunate!

-With Bert Wall WX12989 and Ossie Climie WX4927 he survived the sinking of Rakuyo Maru in South China Sea 12 Sep 1944, stayed afloat long enough to be miraculously rescued by a Japanese Corvette They arrived in Japan 29th August 1944 following 6 day transit in Taiwan.
+With Bert Wall WX12989 and Ossie Climie WX4927 he survived the sinking of Rakuyo Maru in South China Sea 12 Sep 1944, stayed afloat long enough to be miraculously rescued by a Japanese Corvette Their were about 80 or so POWs on three rafts (including Dr. Rowley Richards) They arrived in Japan 29th August 1944 following 6 day transit in Taiwan.
 Climmie and Clayden were drafted to work at Kawasaki Camp No. 14 D.

 Wall, Climie and the Clayden brothers were in ‘C’ Coy.